fotonauts/activr/README.md

 - Trim timelines
 - Activities aggregation in timelines
 - Remove duplicate activities in a given period of time
-- Rails generators to setup indexes
+- Rails generator to setup indexes
 - Rails generator to setup basic views
 - Rails generator to setup admin controllers
 - Permits "Fanout on read" for inactive users, to preserve db size